KovnaTheCute/TevliarSetting/Tevliar Setting/City Notes.md

 - Wizandra built and maintains the regulations around teleportation circles, using magic harvested from the devourer to power it.

 ## [[Devils Perch]]
-- A northern stronghold sitting in the deepest part of the demonic wastes.
+- A northern stronghold city sitting in the deepest part of the [[Demonic Wastes]].
 Operated by devils and mainly populated by Tieflings.
-They have a very tentative alliance with the [[Dwarven Nation of Stonewrought]], allowing the dwarves to prowl the demonic wastes in hunting parties to hunt stray demons for sport
+They have a very tentative alliance with the [[Dwarven Nation of Stonewrought]], allowing the dwarves to prowl the demonic wastes in hunting parties to hunt stray demons for sport.
+- Several [[Arch Demons]] are housed within the stronghold city, some with more freedom then others.
+Due to their incapability to be permanently killed they are allowed some freedom though very strict.
+There are three notable instances of this; [[Rolio's Casino of Souls]], [[The Keeper's Unreadable Library]], and [[The Bloodsport Arena]].